lindh/lindh.github.io/students.md

 ---

 # Supervised Students
-Department of Social Informatics, Kyoto University
+The students are with Department of Social Informatics, Kyoto University if not specified otherwise.

 ## Ph.D.
 Students
 - Huichen Chou (Ongoing, enrolled in Apr.
 2019)